shenyaojin/fibeRIS/README.md

 pip install fiberis
 ```

 This GitHub repository is the lastest development version, while you can also install the stable version from PyPI. using the command above.
+Please email me if you find any discrepancies between the two versions.

 ## License

-This project is licensed under the WTFPL – Do What the Fuck You Want to Public License.
+Currently, **this specific version** of `fiberis` project is licensed under the WTFPL – Do What the Fuck You Want to Public License.
 See the `LICENSE` file for details.